keijiro/KvantWig/README.md

 generates *Wig Template* file from the mesh.
 Give it to a WigController component.
 Then play it.
 Boom.

-Please keep the vertex count low.
+The vertex count of the source model should be kept low because of 64k vertices limitation in Unity.
 500-1,000 would be good.
-In most cases, it requires separated low-poly model.

 License
 -------